ietf-wg-ccwg/draft-ietf-ccwg-bbr/draft-ietf-ccwg-bbr.md

 ### Updating the Model Upon Detecting a Spurious Loss Recovery {#updating-the-model-upon-spurious-packet-loss}

-In some casess a transport protocol detects that a loss recovery episode was spurious, i.e., the connection previously concluded that one or more packets were lost (using fast recovery or RTO recovery) but later concludes that no packets marked lost in that loss recovery episode were actually lost.
+In some cases a transport protocol detects that a loss recovery episode was spurious, i.e., the connection previously concluded that one or more packets were lost (using fast recovery or RTO recovery) but later concludes that no packets marked lost in that loss recovery episode were actually lost.

-In order to handle such cases, when a loss recovery episode starts BBR saves information about its current state.
+In order to handle such cases, when a loss recovery episode starts, BBR saves information about its current state.
 If the transport protocol later declares the loss recovery episode to be spurious, then BBR restores aspects of its state to their previously saved values.
 This greatly reduces the performance